vishaka5892/CppND-Capstone-Snake-Game/README.md

 - Game component constructs and maintains the game board and placement of the game elements like the snake and food.

-- Snake component constructs and maintains the snake object as it moves across the board gaining points and checking if it ran into itself.
+- Snake component constructs and maintains the snake object as it moves across the board gaining points and checking if it ate itself (ran into self).

 - Controller component receives input from the user in order to control movement of the snake.